General Overtime Pay Rights

 Employees on flexible work schedules may earn compensatory time off for regularly scheduled overtime hours.
 However, employees usually are not on flexible work schedules during periods of training.

-Employees who believe they were incorrectly denied overtime pay may file a Fair Labor Standards Act claim with either their employing agency or with the Office of Personnel Management, but cannot pursue the same claim with both the agency and OPM at the same time.
+Employees who believe they were incorrectly denied overtime pay may file a Fair Labor Standards Act claim with either their employing agency or with the Office of Personnel Management, but cannot pursue the same claim with both at the same time.
 Employees who get an unfavorable decision on an administrative FLSA claim from the agency may still file a claim with OPM.
 However, the reverse is not true.